Gustav Adolf Hugo Dahlstedt

 Dahlstedt specialized in research of the plant genera Taraxacum and Hieracium, of which he circumscribed many species.
 The botanical genus Dahlstedtia from the subfamily Faboideae is named in his honor, as are taxa with the specific taxa of dahlstedtii, an example being Taraxacum dahlstedtii, a plant sometimes referred to as "Dahlstedt's dandelion".
+Dahlstedt edited several exsiccata series focussed on Hieracium and Taraxacum specimens, namely Herbarium Hieraciorum Scandinaviae distributed from 1892 until 1911 and Taraxaca Scandinavica exsiccata.